 In Slovakia, the ferry across the Váh River near Strecno is open from March to November during the day.
 This is more of a tourist attraction than a necessary connection.
 The price list is as follows:

 |Car with caravan plus driver||€7.50|

 |Person over 3 years||€0.50|

 Vehicles up to 3.5t

-In Slovenia, the motorway vignette is compulsory for all two-track vehicles up to 3.5t.
+In Slovenia, this motorway vignette is compulsory for all two-track vehicles up to 3.5t.
 These are divided into two classes:

 - Class 2A: Height below the first axle is <1.30m, including trailers, so most caravans and even motorhomes will fall into this category regardless of height.

 - Class 2B: Height above the first axle is >1.30m (with or without trailer), but beware, except for motorhomes – they always fall into 2A!
 If you have a van that does not meet the definition of a motorhome, you will fall into this category with a few exceptions.

 Be careful with motorhomes – the vehicle must be listed as a motorhome on the documents.
 If it is not obvious at first glance that the car is a motorhome, we recommend you carry a copy of the registration document.